-The standing trustee must deposit all percentage fee income, interest income, and other receipts not deposited in the pre- or post-confirmation accounts into the operating expense account.
+The standing trustee must deposit all percentage fee income, interest income, 503(b) awards to the trustee and other receipts not deposited in the pre- or post-confirmation accounts into the operating expense account.
 The standing trustee must pay all compensation, operating expenses, and payments to the United States Trustee System Fund out of the operating expense account.
-The standing trustee may not use the operating expense account for deposit or payment of any funds unrelated to the administration of the standing trustee's chapter 13 cases.
+The standing trustee may not use the operating expense account for deposit or payment of any funds unrelated to the administration of the standing trustee's chapter 12 cases.